CorrelAid/pystatis/README.md

 - Mechanism to download data that is newer than the cached version.
 Right now, once data is cached, it is always retrieved from cache no matter if there is a newer version online.
 However, this could be quite challenging as the GENESIS API is really bad in providing a good and consistent field for the last update datetime.
 - Improve Table metadata so the user can look up the variables contained in the dataset and for each variable the values that this variable can have.
-- Understand and support time series.

 ## How to contribute?

 Contributions to this project are highly appreciated!
-You can either contact the maintainers or directly create a pull request for your proposed changes:
+You can either contact the maintainers, create an issue or directly create a pull request for your proposed changes:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/<descriptive-name>`)